RaspberryPiFoundation/python-curriculum/en-GB/lessons/Pokedex/Pokedex - notes.md

 + GUI.py (short example program)
 + pokeapi.py (module used for retrieving data)

-+ Club Leader Resources (for demonstration purposes)
+Make sure that each child has read and write access to their own copy of these resources.

+You can find a completed version of this project's challenges by clicking the 'Download Project Materials' link for this project, which contains:

 + pokedex-finished.py
 + pokedex-finished-with-images.py
 + pokeapi.py (module used for retrieving data)

-Make sure that each child has read and write access to their own copy of these resources.

 #Learning Objectives
 + Graphical User Interface elements (widgets):